Fault Dynamics Research Group

 • Tectonics and Sedimentation in Contractional and Extensional Basins

-A particular focus of the Research Group is the development of 4D models for reservoir structures (STAR Project) as well as fault-related folding and fracture development in various tectonic settings.
+A particular focus of the Research Group is the development of 4D models for reservoir structures as well as fault-related folding and fracture development in various tectonic settings.